USDA-SCINet/scinet-workbooks/workbooks/_core/command-line/05-text-processing/04-find-replace/03-grep.md

 ---
 title: "GREP - simple pattern matching and filtering"
-description: "Learn how to use GREP for effective pattern-based searching and file filtering."
+description: "Learn how to use GREP for effective pattern-based searching and text filtering."
-org: 3

 svg: /circuit.svg

 type: "interactive tutorial"